embedly/embedly_wordpress_plugin/readme.txt

 Contributors: Embedly

-Tags: embed, oembed, video, image, pdf
+Tags: embed, oembed, video, image, pdf, card

 Requires at least: 3.5.1

 Tested up to: 3.8.1
-Stable tag: 3.0
+Stable tag: 3.0.2

 Embed videos, images, PDF, and article previews from "any" source with just the URL.